Nootropics Expert

 Since Piracetam is a cyclic derivative of the calming neurotransmitter GABA, Dr. Giurgea intended this first nootropic to be a calming type of drug for motion sickness.
 Turns out that’s not what happened.

-Instead, Dr. Giurgea found that Piracetam as able to boost cognition even in healthy people.
+Instead, Dr. Giurgea found that Piracetam as able to boost cognition and overall brain health even in healthy people.

 Piracetam modulates AMPA and NMDA receptors in the brain which increases the effectiveness of glutamate.
 It improves the flow of acetylcholine (ACh) and sensitivity and density of ACh receptors.[i]
 And increases cerebral blood flow.